-It is noteworthy to mention that further developments and applications of the USC and DSC regimes to coupled mechanical systems are expected, given that the physical conditions are not necessarily equivalent to those of coupled electromagnetic oscillators~\cite{Sudhir2012}.
+It is worth mentioning that further developments and applications of the USC and DSC regimes to coupled mechanical systems are expected, given that the physical conditions are not necessarily equivalent to those of coupled electromagnetic oscillators~\cite{Sudhir2012}.

 Other work in ultrastrongly coupled oscillator systems, including optomechanics, have investigated the influence of $A^2$ terms and their possible detection in a real experiment \cite{Tufarelli2015, Rossil2017}.
 A recent coupled oscillator experiment in a superconducting circuit \cite{Fedortchenko2017} observed simultaneous single-mode and two-mode squeezing of the radiated field below vacuum fluctuations \cite{Markovic2018}.